vm6502q/PyQrackIsing/README.md

 It is already a matter of open record in the literature that factoring can be expressed as a QUBO.
 What PyQrackIsing demonstrates is that **QUBO heuristics can now be solved at meaningful scales on consumer hardware**.
 This underscores an urgent truth:

-👉 **RSA and ECC should no longer be considered secure.
-Transition to post-quantum cryptography is overdue.**
+_**RSA and ECC should no longer be considered secure.
+Transition to post-quantum cryptography is overdue.**_

 We trust that governments, standards bodies, and industry stakeholders are already aware of this, and will continue migration efforts to post-quantum standards.